Ankurac7/TaskEase/README.md

 # TaskEase
 TaskEase is a user-friendly and customizable web-based Task Management application, built using PHP and powered by MySQL Database for CRUD applications.
 It simplifies task management, helping you stay organized and productive.
+Our system is designed to have two user roles: administrators and regular users.
+The backend of the application is powered by PHP, while MySQL serves as the database.
+For the frontend, we have employed a combination of HTML, CSS, JavaScript, and Bootstrap to create a user-friendly and visually appealing interface.

 ## Features